RustNSparks/sockudo-ws/README.md

 Ultra-low latency WebSocket library for Rust, designed for high-frequency trading (HFT) applications and real-time systems.
 Fully compatible with Tokio and Axum.

-Used in [Sockudo](https://github.com/RustNSparks/sockudo), a high-performance Pusher-compatible WebSocket server.
+Will be used in [Sockudo](https://github.com/RustNSparks/sockudo), a high-performance Pusher-compatible WebSocket server.

 **Coming soon:** N-API bindings for Node.js